221st Cavalry Regiment: Afghanistan

-The Squadron provided 12 Security Force Platoons (SECFOR) to the US Provincial Reconstruction Teams (PRT), while the Squadron HQ and remainder of troopers was assigned as the Coalition force responsible for Laghman Province battlespace.
-In this AOR the occupied FOB Mehtar Lam, with combat outposts at Xio Haq and Nagil.
+The Squadron provided 12 Security Force Platoons (SECFOR) to the US Provincial Reconstruction Teams (PRT), while the Squadron HQ and bulk of the Squadron was assigned as the Coalition force responsible for Laghman Province battlespace.
+In this AOR they occupied FOB Mehtar Lam, with combat outposts at Xio Haq (south) and Nagil (north).
+The Squadron operated as part of 4th Bde, 4th Infantry Division commanded by COL Randy George, partnering with its ANSAF, ANP, Afghan Government, US military, and multi-national partners.

 The Squadron conducted combat operations throughout Afghanistan until April 2010, when it redeployed and demobilized.
+This deployment included troopers primarily from Nevada, augmented by troopers from Guam, Arizona, Arkansas, and numerous volunteers from across the nation.
 Ultimately 752 Wildhorse troopers deployed, with 48 earning the Purple Heart for combat wounds.
 No troopers were lost.